DrMMZ/Attack-Diffie-Hellman/README.md

 # Attack-Diffie-Hellman
 Implementation of cryptanalysis of Diffie-Hellman public key protocol in Python

-Its complexity is exponential because of the discrete logarithm problem.
+The complexity of the program AttackDH.py is exponential because of the discrete logarithm problem.